 - You could also hang your wreath in the foyer of your home, to greet your guests as they enter.

-- One quick tip of display is to strategically place your DIY piece in a place, such as a coat hook, to leave an impression when they go to leave your house.
+- One quick tip is to strategically place your DIY piece in a place, such as a coat hook, to leave an impression when they go to leave your house.

-- You could also place a wreath on the banister or beside the staircase to add decoration to an area that is high trafficked.
+- You could also place a wreath on the banister or beside the staircase to add decoration to a high-traffic area.

-- Other places to hang your Christmas wreath are above a mirror or over the mirror, on the mantelpiece, on a table as a centerpiece, interior doors, or any empty space.
+- Other places to hang your Christmas wreath are above a mirror or over the mirror, on the mantelpiece, on a table as a centerpiece, on interior doors, or in any empty space.